Memory effect from the scattering of Taub-NUT black holes: Conclusion

 \item Recent developments in scattering amplitudes motivate a gauge-invariant completion of the nutty soft factor:

 where $q_i=p'_i-p_i$, and we have $q_1=-q_2$ as $k\rightarrow0$.
 If $\theta_i=0$, the extra terms cancel and we recover the Weinberg soft factor.
 The memory tensor is

 now with

-where $\ell_\perp$ is the projection of $\ell$ such that $\ell_\perp\cdot p_i=0$; note that $\ell\cdot \Delta p_i=\ell_\perp\cdot \Delta p_i$, so the argument of the arctan is an angle.
+Here, the subscript $\perp$ denotes a projection to the two-dimensional subspace orthogonal to $p_1$ and $p_2$; note that $\ell\cdot \Delta p_i=\ell_\perp\cdot \Delta p_i$, so the argument of the arctan is an angle.
 However, the memory tensor now exhibits a puzzling feature: it diverges as $|\ell_\perp|\rightarrow 0$, meaning in two antipodal directions; this is signalled in $\Phi_i$ by non-analyticity on the celestial sphere.
-It indicates a breakdown of the perturbation theory or of the soft approximation in these directions, which would be important to understand. \end{itemize}
+It indicates a breakdown of the perturbation theory or of the soft approximation in these directions, which would be important to understand.
+In addition to this feature, our method is unable to determine a possible distributional piece supported at $\varepsilon_\perp(b,\ell_\perp)=0$, where $b$ is the impact parameter. \end{itemize}

-We emphasise that this puzzle between gauge invariance of the soft factor and regularity of the memory tensor is entirely absent from the story for electromagnetic dyons.
+We emphasise that the puzzle between gauge invariance of the soft factor and regularity of the memory tensor is entirely absent from the story for electromagnetic dyons.
+Our paper was partly motivated by the realisation that there is a gauge-invariant completion of the nutty soft factor.
+However, it would be important to consider alternative ways in which the issue of gauge invariance can be addressed, e.g.~starting from position-space asymptotic methods.

 While the discussion above is the focus of our paper, we have also briefly addressed an even more exotic problem, that of the scattering of self-dual black holes in complexified spacetime.
 Our observation that the scattering is trivial at leading perturbative order may feed into recent developments in celestial holography, where self-dual gravity has served as an interesting toy model.